elliahu/atmosphere/README.md

 # Atmosphere renderer
 This is an implementation of a complete atmospheric model and renderer with support of multiple scattering approximation that gives the sky its specific sky-blue color, sun transmittance, aerial-perspective, soft shadows, dynamic time of day, dynamic volumetric clouds with variable sizes, types and coverage and screen space god rays approximation.
+All that and more **running under 1.5 ms** on RTX 4080.
 This code is a part of my masters thesis called 'Realistic atmosphere rendering'.

 ![Result](img/hero.png)

+**Visit [gallery](#gallery) for more images.
+Visit [performance](#performance) for benchmark results.**

 This `README.md` is here to help you to:
 - Compile and run the code in this repository
 - Understand how to navigate the code
 - Understand how to use the atmospheric renderer

-Please make sure to follow these steps exactly as these were tested to be working on multiple Windows and Linux machines.
+Please make sure to follow these steps **exactly** as these were tested to be working on multiple Windows and Linux machines.
 If there are any issues, feel free to reach out.

-**MacOS unfortunately is not supported**
+**MacOS unfortunately is not supported.** For macos support (via Molten VK), a window system supporting Metal needs to be added replacing the current one that uses my own header-only [VulkanSurfer](https://github.com/elliahu/VulkanSurfer) library.

 # Building
+This section should help you build the codebase.

+## TL;DR
+- `gcc` and `g++` compilers are **required** (may not compile using `msvc` or `clang`).
+- CMake with Ninja is recommended for building.
+- Vulkan SDK required as the only dependency.
+- Python required to run shader compilation script.

+If you are developing on Linux or use Clion and its default configuration on Windows, this should already match.
+Detailed per OS instructions follow:

 ## Vulkan SDK required
 The atmosphere renderer uses [my own Vulkan engine/wrapper](https://github.com/elliahu/hammock) called **hammock**.
 That means Vulkan SDK version 1.3.296 or newer is **required**.
 Recommended version that was used during a benchmark is 1.4.309.
 You can download Vulkan SDK installer from official [LunarG](https://vulkan.lunarg.com/sdk/home) repository.
 If you already have Vulkan SDK, the installation will install new version alongside the old version and update the PATH to point to the new version so there should be no problem.
 You can safely delete the old directory containing the old SDK.

-**After the installation, make sure VULKAN_SDK environment variable is present.** It may look like this on Windows: `C:\VulkanSDK\1.4.309.0` and on Linux
+**After the installation, make sure VULKAN_SDK environment variable is present.** It may look like this on Windows: `C:\VulkanSDK\1.4.309.0`.
+Also, to verify Vulkan SDK installation, you can run `vulkaninfo` command, which will print auto long info about your Vulkan install that at the top of the list contains warnings (if there are any problems) and also the current SDK version that should match the installed version.
+Then to be sure that you can actually run Vulkan apps, you can run `vkcube` command, which will open a small window with a spinning cube textured as LunarG logo.

 ### Setup
 This is te **required** build environment:
 - **Python** (any relevant version) is required as it is used to compile shader using `slangc` compiler that comes with Vulkan SDK.
 Simple python script has to be run to transpile the shader into SPIR-V format that is used by Vulkan.
 This is further explained in the Running section.
 - **Vulkan SDK** version 1.3.296 or newer as noted above, please read.
 - **MinGW-w64** version 11.w64 or newer or any toolset that uses `gcc` and `g++` compilers.
 You can get it from [MSYS2](https://www.msys2.org/), [Winlibs](https://winlibs.com/) or if on Linux, it should be available in your package manager.
 On Windows [MSYS2](https://www.msys2.org/) is the easiest and recommended way.
-You can follow a tutorial [hre](https://code.visualstudio.com/docs/cpp/config-mingw#_installing-the-mingww64-toolchain).
+You can follow a 7 step tutorial [here](https://code.visualstudio.com/docs/cpp/config-mingw#_installing-the-mingww64-toolchain).
 On Linux you can use apt, see bellow.
 - **CMake** version 3.29 or newer available [here](https://cmake.org/download/) or if on Linux, in your package manager
 - **Ninja-build** as a build tool for CMake available [here](https://ninja-build.org/) or if on Linux, in your package manager